johnpow/graphic-designer/README.md

-# README.md Generator
+# SVG Graphic Generator

 ## Description
-This README.md Generator helps users create a high quality README.md file by asking a series of questions to populate the content.
-It's easy to use and includes useful license badging.
+This SVG Graphic Generator helps users create a high quality SVG file by asking a series of questions to populate the text, shape, and colors.
+It's easy to use and fun!

 ## Table of Contents
 - [Usage](#usage)